There are many different methods for regaining arm movement after stroke.

 6. Arm Splints

-If you have severe spasticity or paralysis in your arm, you can also use splints to prop your arm open.
+If you have severe spasticity or paralysis in your arm, you can also use splints to prop your arm or hand open.
 After doing this, you can do little exercises like this video with our favorite physical therapists, Bob and Brad:

 7. Arm Pedaling